Editorial illustration for Flint AI Tool Promises 80% Faster Website Updates for Growing Businesses

 Common Questions Answered

-What specific problem did Michelle Lim identify with Warp's website updates?
+What problem did Michelle Lim identify at Warp that highlights the need for rapid website updates?